What Army should I play?

 Legions of Dawn is an infantry-focused Army with an emphasis on armored single-wound infantry.
 Both the Dawnguard Sentinels and Ryssovass Defenders pack solid defensive statlines and high melee damage output, with the Dawnguard Invictors and Nyss Hunters acting as flexible ranged units that are also decent fighters in melee.
 The Dawnguard Destors, Destor Thane, and Skeryth Issyan are heavily-armored cavalry models, which allows the Army to field a lot of fast, tough models with a good spread of ranged and melee attacks.

 Retribution warjacks tend towards the idea of “jack of all trades”.
-Every heavy warjack boasts a ranged attack and two melee attacks, making them capable of contributing to the fight all game but driving their point costs higher than comparible heavies from other Armies.
+Every heavy warjack boasts a ranged attack and two melee attacks, making them capable of contributing to the fight all game but driving their point costs higher than comparable heavies from other Armies.
 All of their jacks have the Power Field special rule, which allows them to spend Focus to reduce incoming damage just like a warcaster.

 Skorne